Regrow hair in as few as 3-6 months

 A clinical study that compared the effects of oral finasteride against a finasteride 0.25% topical solution was carried out on 24 men with androgenetic alopecia.

-Another study in the Indian Journal of Dermatology comparing the effects of topical finasteride gel to the oral tablet form was carried out on 45 men with androgenetic alopecia.
+Another study in the Indian Journal of Dermatology comparing the effects of topical finasteride gel to the oral tablet form was carried out on 45 male androgenetic alopecia patients.
 The patients used the gel twice a day for six months, while the finasteride tablets were used once a day.

 By the end of the study, both groups saw similar positive effects on hair growth.

-While all these studies show promising results for the effectiveness of topical finasteride, many are too small to gauge if a finasteride spray would really encourage hair regrowth.
+While all these studies show promising results for the effectiveness of topical finasteride, many are too small to gauge if a finasteride spray can really encourage hair regrowth.

 But what about topical finasteride spray side effects or adverse effects of a finasteride gel?